hiowenluke/booms/README.md

 const main = async function () {
     const x = 1;

     // 1.
-The client passes a function "add" to the server via Booms.
+The client passes a function to the server via Booms.
     // 2.
-The server calls function "add" to get a result, and handles with it.
+The server calls it to get a result, and handles with it.
     // 3.
 The server returns the final result to the client.
-    const result = await s1.callback('hi', function add(y) { // y = 2
+    const result = await s1.callback('hi', function (y) {

-        return x + y;
+    	// The argument y is passed from the server, its value is 2 return x + y;
     });